-Find the Cheapest Insurance Quotes in Your Area
+Find Cheap Homeowners Insurance Quotes in Your Area

-We would recommend you take a look at your own policy, as insurers treat exceptions differently.
-Some policies that we have reviewed include reimbursement for the damaged landscaping, while others may only cover the removal of dead plants, shrubs and trees.
-Additionally, if you use your garden or landscaping for any sort of monetary or business purpose, your company will deny payment--even if the cause of the damage is technically covered.
+Some insurance companies include reimbursement for damaged landscaping, while others may only cover the removal of dead plants, shrubs and trees.
+Additionally, if you use your garden or landscaping for a business purpose, your company will deny payment — even if the cause of the damage is technically covered.

 Also, note that the landscaping needs to be located on the grounds of your residence to be insurable.
 You can't maintain a garden in some other location, like a shared community or neighborhood green space, and have it protected by your policy.

 In most homeowners policies, your trees, plants and shrubs are only covered for 5% of your total dwelling limit.
 Additionally, you won't be able to claim more than $500 of expenses for a single item, even if it's damaged by a covered peril.

 For example, with a $500,000 policy, you'd be able to claim up to $25,000 on damage to your landscaping.
 However, you could only claim $500 of this amount per damaged item.
 This means that expensive trees and plants you have wouldn't be eligible for full coverage if their individual value exceeded $500.

 A tighter cap could apply for the removal of fallen trees.
 If multiple trees fall and damage a structure on your property, or block your driveway or an entrance to your home, your insurer might only cover up to $1,000 total for tree removal.
 Also, the same $500-per-tree cap applies.

 Getting additional coverage for your lawn and garden